theo-armour/agenda/3-1-heritage/0-heritage-happenings/2025/05-may-hh/2025-05-hh-meeting-agenda.md

 ## Health Topic

-* Socializing: Wil talk to Mia
+* Socializing: Will talk to Mia

 ## Country of the Month